-Synchronized, instant notification on iPhones, iPads, Android devices, PC and Mac.
+Synchronized, instant notification on iPhones, iPads, Android devices and laptops.

 The wireless sensor tag is a real-time, cloud based system, so any change you make from one device instantly appears on your other devices: watch what this means.

 Open Web service API and custom URL calling on event allow integration into your existing or custom web enabled home/office automation system.